scoricov/getdata-012/CodeBook.md

 # Code Book: Tidy UCI HAR Dataset

-This codebook describes the tidy dataset obtained from UCI HAR Dataset according to the task in course project "Getting and Cleaning Data".
+This codebook describes the tidy dataset obtained from UCI HAR Dataset according to the task in course project "Getting and Cleaning Data", the variables, the work to be performed on the data set and working of 'run_analysis.R' code to obtain the tidy data set.

+## Data source

+This dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Synopsis